 \subsection{Implementation Details}

-We used the PyTorch deep learning framework (version 2.2.0) and the PyTorch Geometric library (version 2.4.0) to implement the models.
+We implemented the graph neural network using the PyTorch deep learning framework and the PyTorch Geometric library.
+We used the Keras framework for feature extraction with pre-trained CNN models, where the feature extraction from BioMedCLIP, UNI, and CCL models was performed using their respective repositories on Hugging Face and GitHub~\footnote{\url{https://huggingface.co/microsoft/BiomedCLIP-PubMedBERT_256-vit_base_patch16_224}\\\url{https://github.com/mahmoodlab/UNI}\\\url{https://github.com/Xiyue-Wang/RetCCL}}

 Adam optimizer was used to train the models with an initial learning rate (LR) of 0.0001.
 For dropout layers, a probability of 0.2 was chosen in the model architecture.
-All models were trained for 250 epochs, whereas in models with adversarial components, the discriminator was trained for five iterations in each epoch.
-To extract features from the training and test images, all images were down-sampled to 256$\times$256 pixels to fit into the utilized GPU memory.
+All models were trained for 250 epochs, but for the models with adversarial components, the discriminator was trained for five iterations in each epoch.
+All images were down-sampled to 256$\times$256 pixels to fit into the utilized GPU memory to extract features from the training and test images.
 For each experiment, an identical training set (70\%), validation set (10\%), and test set (20\%) were used to ensure fair comparisons between different experiments.
-The data splitting was done randomly by keeping the ratio between different classes in the training, validation and test sets.
-In the process of graph construction, the parameter $k$ was set to 25 for the BreakHis dataset and 15 for the BACH dataset.
+The data splitting was done randomly by keeping the ratio between different classes in the training, validation, and test sets.
+In the graph construction process, the parameter $k$ was set to 25 for the BreakHis dataset and 15 for the BACH dataset.
 For the attention layer in the A-ARVGAE model, a 2-head attention layer was used.
 All experiments were conducted on a single machine using an NVIDIA GTX 1060 GPU and an Intel Core™ i7-9750H CPU.